dreamportdev/Osdev-Notes/09_Going_Beyond/01_README.md

 What we need already implemented for the networking are:

-* Memory management: we are going to do a lot of malloc/free call
+* Memory management: we are going to do a lot of malloc/free call.
-* Inter Process communication: processes need to be informed if there is some data they have received from the network
+* Inter Process communication: processes need to be informed if there is some data they have received from the network.
-* Hardware IRQ: the network cards use IRQ to communicate with the operating system
+* Hardware IRQ: the network cards use IRQ to communicate with the operating system.
+* PCI support: the network card, because the network devices are accessed through it.

 In this case we don't have a framebuffer like way to access the network cards, so we need to actually implement drivers for chipsets we are going to use, even if there are many chipsets available, usually implementing driver for add support of many cards that are using that chipset.

-A good advice is to start with the Intel IE1000 driver since is the card supported by many emulators.
-The osdev wiki has documentatio for several different chipset that can be implemented.
+A good advice is to start with the Intel IE1000 driver (aka e1000/e1000e) since is the card supported by many emulators and the chipse is used by many hardware network cards.
+The osdev wiki has documentation for several different chipset that can be implemented.

 Once the driver is in place this means we are able to send and receive data through a network, we can start implementing a communication protocol, although there are different protocols available nowadays, we most likely want to implement the TCP/IP one, since it is basically used by every internet service.